RenaRioDyne/RenaRioDyne.github.io/_publications/23_TCS.md

 ---
 title: "On Simon's Congruence Closure of a String"
 collection: publications
-permalink: /publications/conf1
+permalink: /publications/jour1
 excerpt: "My first conference paper, possible from the support of three great professors."
-date: 2022-08-22
+date: 2023-09-13
-venue: "DCFS'22"
+venue: "Theoretical Computer Science (DCFS'22 special issue)"
 classes: wide
 ---
 ## Summary
 Read the abstract.

 ## Contribution
-This is my first accepted conference paper!
-I am the main author for this paper.
+The journalized version of my first conference paper.

 ## Abstract
 Two strings are Simon’s ~k-congruent if they have the same set of subsequences of length at most k.